What to Include in a Project Scope Statement

 Your project’s requesters commit that they’ll consider your project 100 percent successful if you produce these results.

-You and your team identify all restrictions regarding your approach to the work and what you need to support your work.
+You and your team identify all restrictions regarding your approach to the work and the resources you need to support your work.

 Your project’s requesters agree that there are no restrictions other than the ones you’ve identified and that they’ll provide you the support you declare you need.

-You and your team identify all assumptions you made when agreeing to the terms of your Scope Statement.
+You and your team identify all assumptions you made when setting the terms of your Scope Statement.

 Your project’s requesters agree that, if any of these assumptions prove to be invalid, you may have to modify some or all of your project plans.